 Some pilots have complained that the V-tail aircraft is more prone to side to side movement, or yaw.
 This is a very mildly exhibited characteristic of the V-tail aircraft that is most easily corrected by a slight pressure on the rudder pedals.

 In 1949 a Beechcraft Bonanza set a world record for the longest solo flight without landing.
 It was thirty six hours and one minute from Hawaii to New Jersey.
 The aircraft was unmodified except for additional fuel and engine oil capacity.

 Beechcraft Bonanza aircraft have been produced continuously since 1947.
 To date over 17,000 of all types have been built.
-Few other aircraft have been built in such great numbers for so long a period of time.
+It has the longest continuous production run of any U.S. general aviation aircraft .

-Pictured immediately below is the rc Bonanza from KMP.
-Wingspan comes to 80.5".
+The Beechcraft Bonanza from KMP has a wingspan that comes to 80.5".
 The ARF has a fiberglass fuselage with balsa wings.
 Optional fiberglass wings are available.
 A minimum 1.5 c.i.d. four stroke engine or its electric equivalent is necessary for power.

-The middle picture below is of a Dumas rc Bonanza converted to radio control from free flight.
-The rc airplane was built by Miki R. of RC Groups.
+The Dumas Beechcraft Bonanza converted to radio control from free flight is pictured immediately above.
+The airplane was built by Miki R. of RC Groups.
 Wingspan is 30".
-Miki powers his rc airplane with a Hobby City 16 gr. brushless outrunner motor turning a 7 x 5 prop.
+Miki powers his Bonanza with a Hobby City 16 gr. brushless outrunner motor turning a 7 x 5 prop.
 Weight is just 7.4 oz.